DRUG INTERACTIONS IN PREGNANCY

 First create order, then ask better questions

-During pregnancy and breastfeeding the biggest practical win is often not a quick online answer, but one clear list of everything actually being used. mojApteczka helps you collect medicines, supplements and OTC products in one home cabinet and then review known interactions or supporting documents.
 If you want the fastest starting point, there is also the free interaction checker with no login required.
-For fuller organisation, Drug Interactions, Pediatric Classification and For Parents are the most relevant areas.
-The free tier covers 20 medicines and 3 AI scans per month.
-Standard costs 9.99 PLN per month and Pro costs 19.99 PLN per month.
+For fuller organisation, Drug Interactions, Paediatric Classification and For Parents are the most relevant areas.
+In the free plan, you can add 20 medicines and use 3 AI scans per month.
+If you manage a larger family medicine cabinet, Standard is also available for 9.99 PLN per month and Pro for 19.99 PLN per month.

 Informational support, not therapeutic advice